pallets/jinja/docs/intro.rst

     to the very minimum.

 -   ... **easy to debug**.
-Jinja2 integrates directly into the python traceback system which allows you to debug Jinja templates with regular python debugging helpers.
+Jinja2 integrates directly into the python traceback system which allows you to debug Jinja2 templates with regular python debugging helpers.

 -   ... **secure**.
 It's possible to evaluate untrusted template code if the